Interface parameters

 value: "" -

-Match date formats to API requirements: Check the target API documentation and use the exact format required.
+Match date formats to API requirements: Verify the target API technical specifications and use the exact format required.

 Example